noynaert/act102handouts/10_Bootstrap/Bootstrap_010_What_and_Why.md

 * It provides a lot of nice features like grid layout and containers
 * Mostly it is a lot of classes

-# Versions of Bootstrap
+## Versions of Bootstrap

 This material is based on Bootstrap version 5.
-At the time I am writing this, Version 5 is a late-stage beta Version
+At the time I am writing this, Version 5 is a late-stage beta Version.

+### Major Changes in Version 5

+* No more jQuery
+* More responsive containers and grids
+* More scalable fonts
+* Allowing for .svg files

-# How to include bootstrap
+## How to include bootstrap

-## Download method
+### Download method

 * Development
 * Minified

-### About minified code
+#### About minified code

 Minified code squeezes out blank spaces, comments, and unnecessary code.

-## CDN Method
+### CDN Method

 **Content Delivery Network**